tegenton/pset-4/README.md

 `addMe` shoud be a publicly available method that accepts a `String` and a `boolean` as input, and returns an `int` as output.

-Given a `String`, `str`, compute and return either the sum of the digits or the sum of the numbers contained within `str`.
+Given a `String`, `str`, and a `boolean`, `digits`, compute and return either the sum of the digits or the sum of the numbers contained within `str`.
 If `digits` is true, then sum the digits individually.
 If it is false, sum the numbers.
 A number is defined as a 1 or more consecutive digits in `str`.
 Return -1 if the following specifcations are not met.
 * `str` must not be `null`
 * `str` must not contain whitespace characters